 Apply to hold an outdoor event

-You'll need permission to host a small gathering, festival or outdoor wedding ceremony at one of our spaces.
+You’ll need permission to host a festival, sporting event or wedding ceremony at one of our spaces.

 Project Status: When you need to do this